 - installing a drinking water and shower filter

-In addition, the midwife whom I was considering hiring if we succeeded in getting pregnant, suggested I work with Behnaz Forat an acupuncturist specializing in fertility.
-This warm hearted and jovial Iranian woman lavished me with much needed emotional pampering so I bravely drove out to to the West Los Angeles and back — almost an hour each way — for twice monthly treatments.
+In addition, Davi Kaur Khalsa, my fellow Yogi friend and the midwife whom I dreamed of hiring if we succeeded in getting pregnant, suggested I work with Behnaz Forat an acupuncturist specializing in fertility.
+This warm hearted and jovial Iranian woman lavished me with much needed emotional pampering.
+So I bravely drove out to to the West Los Angeles and back — almost an hour each way — for twice monthly treatments.

 My inner guidance also suggested I reach out to Dr. Scher, my former OB / GYN in NYC for counsel.
 He was also a top fertility specialist and someone I trusted.
-After reviewing my test results he told me that I shouldn’t worry: “You’re overall health is good and your menstrual cycle is still regular, you just had some bad luck with a couple of rotten eggs.
+After reviewing my test results, he told me that I shouldn’t worry: “Your overall health is good and your menstrual cycle is still regular; you just had some bad luck with a couple of rotten eggs.
 Doesn’t mean you won’t have a healthy baby.
 Just keep trying!
 And don’t forget to have fun while you are at it,” he chided me over the phone in a cheerful tone.
 The importance of Dr. Scher’s mind / body approach was profound.
-He was a top expert in his field, and his confidence in me being able to do this, had given me hope.
+He was a top expert in his field, and his confidence in me being able to do this, gave me hope.

-My long time chiropractor Dr. Kenny also supported me on my journey to motherhood with nutrition and supplement tips throughout.
-Highly intuitive in her approach, she told me one day she felt nothing was physically getting in my way of my pregnancy and suggested I try a mind body approach.
-She recommended a new energy modality called Bio-Decoding which might help me release any emotional or ancestral blocks getting in the way of my becoming a mother.
+My long-time chiropractor, Dr. Kenny, also supported me on my journey to motherhood with nutrition and supplement tips throughout.
+Highly intuitive in her approach, she told me one day she felt nothing was physically getting in the way of my pregnancy and suggested I try a new energy modality called Bio-Decoding which might help me release any emotional or ancestral blocks getting interfering with my becoming a mother.
 The practitioner Marie Anne Boularand was a lovely French woman who counseled me in releasing any remaining sadness and guilt about two abortions I’d had as teenager, as well as my most recent miscarriages.
 She instructed me to plant four seedlings in our backyard as an offering to Mother Earth and in remembrance of the potential of these beings.
-At the time this felt so woo woo but I fully embraced it regardless.
+At the time, this felt so woo woo, but I fully embraced it regardless.

 Just a month later, we conceived again on a playful and romantic weekend in Santa Barbara.
 This time the pregnancy stuck and progressed nicely.
-During the first trimester I was pretty tired and gave myself permission to nap daily, something unheard of for my type A personality.
+During the first trimester, I was pretty tired and gave myself permission to nap daily, something unheard of for my type A personality.
 But I reminded myself I might be growing eyes or a brain at that moment and chilled out.
-With each passing week I grew empowered.
-Finally we reached the 12 week mark and with a sigh of relief started letting people know.
-The rest of the pregnancy I felt amazing.
+With each passing week, I grew empowered.
+Finally we reached the 12-week mark and, with a sigh of relief, started letting people know.
+During the rest of the pregnancy I felt amazing.
 I don’t ever remember feeling as happy or well as I did while being pregnant.
-The love I felt for my body and the baby it was making was like nothing I’d ever felt before.
-My midwife recommended I walk 5 miles 5 times a week and I committed to doing that.
+The love I felt for my body, and the baby it was making, was like nothing I’d ever experienced before.
+My midwife recommended I walk 5 miles, 5 times a week, and I committed to doing that.
 Most of the time my hubby joined me as well!

 Our choice to home birth was predicated by my deep desire to breastfeed.
 There were so many things that could go wrong in a hospital birth that could get in the way of successfully breastfeeding.
 I just didn’t want to risk it.
 Funny as most people feel the other way.

-Finally one week shy of my “official” due date (which really is a “due range”), I went into labor at 1:47am.
-After hearing the number of contractions per minute, my midwife advised we try and go back to sleep and conserve my energy till morning.
+Finally, one week shy of my “official” due date (which really is a “due range”), I went into labor at 1:47am.
+After hearing the number of contractions per minute, my midwife advised we try and go back to sleep to conserve my energy till morning.
 At 5AM Davi showed up bright eyed to check in on me and had my husband start filling the birthing pool.
-Davi then convinced me walk up and down our street which I was dreading.
+Davi then convinced me to walk up and down our street, which I was dreading.
 I remember feeling so embarrassed to be in labor and somewhat terrified.
 “I don’t want to be here, Davi.
-I really need a vacation,” I pleaded with her.
+I need to go on vacation,” I pleaded with her.
 “But honey, this is YOUR labor.
 No one can do this but you.”

 Eventually Davi ordered me out of the water as my dilation had stopped progressing at 8 centimeters.
 It was time to labor.
 My doula massaged my lower back and belly with lavender oil and frankincense, and fed me coconut water to keep my strength up.
 At times we chanted along to the Adi Shakti, a favorite Kundalini mantra for birthing which played on a loop.